 - 1. Remove the concentrate containers from the dispenser and place them in a refrigerator. - 2.
-Remove the cabinet shelf on which the concentrate containers are installed. - 3.
+Remove the cabinet shelf that the concentrate containers sit on. - 3.
 Flush the system prior to removing the pump platform (refer to the Daily).
 Remove the dispense nozzles and static mixers. - 4.
-Unplug the water line quick disconnect by pressing the gray button (See Figure 13).
+Unplug the water line quick disconnect by pressing the gray button (See Figure 22).

-Figure 13.
+Figure 39.
 Interior Details

 - 5. Slide the locking latch forward.
-Lift the platform slightly and pull forward to gain access to the electrical connector (see Figure 13). - 6.
+Lift the platform slightly and pull forward to gain access to the electrical connector (see Figure 22). - 6.
 Unplug the electrical connector by squeezing the locking tabs on either side and pulling out the connector.
-Lift and remove the pump platform (see Figure 13).
+Lift and remove the pump platform (see Figure 22).